 The World Health Organization (WHO) describes COVID-19 as an infectious disease caused by the most recently discovered coronavirus, a family of viruses known to cause respiratory infections in humans.
 This new virus and disease were unknown until the recent outbreak in Wuhan, China in December 2019 (1).

 The most common symptoms are fever, dry cough, flu-like aches, sore throat, fatigue, chest pain, shortness of breath, loss sense of taste and smell, and can range from mild to severe.

 Most known cases have been mild to moderate and not life-threatening.

 Infected persons fall into one or more of the following categories based on severity of symptoms: asymptomatic, mild, moderate, severe, and critical.
-Fruther details on asymptomatic and mild cases can be found here.
+Further details on asymptomatic and mild cases can be found here.
 Learn more about what coronavirus symptoms can look like on a day by day basis in the video below:

 Experiencing unusual symptoms that may be consistent with COVID-19?
 Call your healthcare provider.
 They may instruct you to visit a drive-up testing site.
 Other options are using the Center for Disease Control & Prevention (CDC) Coronavirus Self-Checker bot, or calling your area’s hotline number (may vary by state, province, region, etc.) for any concerns or questions about what to do in your particular situation.

 In the case of emergency warning signs such as difficulty breathing, persistent chest pressure or pain, confusion, or bluish lips or face, the CDC recommends getting medical attention immediately.

 Minimizing or eliminating contact with others for 14 days (incubation period for the virus is 2-14 days) will ensure that you have not been infected and will not infect others.

-For a number of reasons, statistics can vary greatly depending on the country or region you are in.
-For a clearer picture of what the pandemic looks like in your area, stay informed through your local public health department.
+For a clearer picture of what the pandemic looks like in your particular country or region, stay informed through your local public health department.